-You start by opening an account with Fundrise with a minimum of just $500 for the starter portfolio.
-Beyond the starter portfolio, there are also three other account levels: core, advanced, and premium with a minimum investment of $1,000, $10,000, and $100,000 respectively.
+You start by opening an account with Fundrise with a minimum of just $10 for the starter portfolio.
+Beyond the starter portfolio, there are also four other account levels: basic, core, advanced, and premium with a minimum investment of $1,000, $5,000, $10,000, and $100,000 respectively.

 You will be glad to know that you can upgrade from the starter portfolio to one of the other account levels at any time!